KaiqueS/KaiqueS.github.io/index.md

 layout: default
 ---

-# Preamble
+## Be welcome!
+This blog is made by...

-Self-proclaimed Computational Social Scientist.
+...
+A self-proclaimed Computational Social Scientist.
 Actually, a Politologist.

 Casual and academic posts about Politics, Computer Science, and Mathematics.
 Some posts about softwares that may be being developed.